-I learned a lot about what to expect from my first ketamine infusion when my doctor asked if I had ever tried any hallucinogenic drugs.
-My response was “no,” and my experience was about as trippy as I could expect from that lead-up.
+I learned a lot about what to expect from my first IV ketamine treatment for depression when my doctor asked if I had ever tried any hallucinogenic drugs.
+My response was “no,” and my experience was about as trippy as I could expect from that lead up.

-Second of all, the door to the room I was in was labeled “Staff Pool and Spa”, and I’m not at all sure what to make of that.
+The door to the room I was in was labeled “Staff Pool and Spa,” and I’m not at all sure what to make of that.
 My doctor seems to have a good sense of humor.
 I did wonder what the other room was labeled, but was too focused on not letting my baby giraffe legs buckle on the way out.
 I’ll report back.

-If you missed part 1, I’m getting a series of six ketamine infusions to combat my treatment-resistant depression.
-I was very scared about this for a couple of reasons, one being the uncertainty of what the treatment itself would be like.
+If you missed Part 1 of The Ketamine Chronicles, I’m getting a series of six infusions of ketamine for treatment-resistant depression.
+I was afraid of this for a couple of reasons, one being the uncertainty of what the ketamine treatment itself would be like.
 I wish that I could give some kind of concrete answer to that question for anyone with the same anxiety.
 There are commonalities, I’m sure, but there’s no way anyone else could see the exact same quilted rocket launching into outer space that I did.
 Or, if for some reason you do, we should hang out sometime.

 What I saw in my mind during the ketamine infusion is fading and jumbled, and I remember it in much the same way that I remember my dreams- just out of reach.
 I do know that the beginning was defined by knit and quilted geometric shapes moving and growing slowly.
 Dark purple colors against dark backgrounds, shapes like wheel cogs and tower spires.
 For some of it, I felt like my mind was falling (at this point I didn’t have a body), but not in a frightening way.
 Just a slow, gentle descent.
 Later on, I felt impossibly tall and constantly growing.
 I stretched through the atmosphere, into outer space.
 I soared past the moon and out beyond our solar system.
 I thought about telling someone, but decided it might sound a little grandiose to describe my incredible, galactic height.

-The time it took to fully come out of it was probably about 20 minutes, but again, I wasn’t the best timekeeper.
+The time it took to fully come out of the effects of the ketamine infusion was probably about 20 minutes, but again, I wasn’t the best timekeeper.
 Moving my head and eyes provoked the nausea, so I had to settle with the awkward feeling that I wasn’t making enough eye contact while people were talking.
-We chatted about what it felt like, what kinds of things I saw, and what I thought about during the infusion.
+We chatted about what it felt like, what kinds of things I saw, and what I thought about during the ketamine treatment.
 When I felt sturdy enough to bring my legs up to my chest, I put my head down on my knees and cried.
 I can’t say why- the anxiety beforehand, the nausea, the fear that it won’t work, maybe all of the above.
 It was an overwhelming experience, but I’m told that it gets easier.

 Until next time.